aronlindberg/lab_notebook/2015-09-20-scripting-templates.md

 * output (to store output in the form of knitted `.md` and `.docx` files)
 * figures (for `.tex` or `R` files generating figures)

-The files in each folder are tied together by an `execute.R` script in the root folder which calls all other subscripts through `source()`, along these lines:
+The files in each folder are tied together by an `make.R` script in the root folder which calls all other subscripts through `source()`, along these lines:

     script_list <- list("static_cluster_validation.R", "routine_complexity.R", "temporal_cluster_validation.R",
     "file_graphs_munging_data.R", "social_complexity.R", "compiling_descriptive_stats.R", "correlation_matrix.R",